DaveMielke/NBP/b2g/doc/UserInterface/Features/useful.rst

 Space+s (dots 234)
   Begin a shortcut.
 If one of the following key combinations is entered within
   |intermediate action timeout|
-  then the action it's bound to is immediately invoked.
+  then the action it's bound to is immediately performed.
   If not, then an `Action Chooser`_ is presented that let's you pick from the following choices.